oskarkerim/OKAnkiDecks/guides/general-studying.md

 - **ALWAYS** complete your **daily reviews**:
   - Overdue cards pile up faster than expected
-  - Avoid doing 300+ in one day — I’ve had to clear over 1000 in a day and it was miserable
+  - Avoid doing 300+ in one day: At one point I’ve had to clear over 1000 in a day and it wasn't pretty
   - If you miss a day, aim to clear all overdue cards ASAP

 {: .highlight }